 Iyasume was also near our accommodations in Waikiki, with an entrance on Kuhio (part of the Aqua Pacific Monarch Hotel) and two additional (and more direct) ones on Uluniu.
 It’s been getting a lot of love; it made Yelp’s top 100 places to eat in 2016 and the local media praised it.
 This kind of rice ball can be eaten any time of day, which is the reason it opens daily at 6:30am and closes at 8pm.
 Every musubi is wrapped in plastic wrap, which helps to prevent them from drying out.
 It’s best eaten when still warm, which is how they’re sold at Iyasume.
 A small quibble is that their spam is flavored with teriyaki sauce; I like mine just plain fried.
 But, otherwise all their musubi are spot on.
 They’ve become so popular that other Waikiki outlets have opened up.

 Hawaii Crown Plantation (Waikiki, Honolulu)

-Hawaii consistently has the best pineapple I have ever eaten.
+Hawaii consistently has the best pineapples I have ever eaten.
 Maybe because they’re field ripened.
 They’re so sweet and juicy.
 Here, not once did I ever have anything less than excellent.
-Mainlanders who have access to the fruit from faraway places may be excused for possibly not being too gaga over pineapples, but they would quickly change their attitudes if they have what Hawaiians have available to them, seemingly year-round.
+Mainlanders who have access to the fruit from faraway places may be excused for possibly not being too gaga over pineapples, but they would quickly change their minds if they have what Hawaiians have available to them, seemingly year-round.
 We went through two whole pineapples in a week, purchased at the Waikiki Food Pantry.
 Only two blocks away from the supermarket is Hawaii Crown Plantation that not only sells chocolates, coffee and mac nuts, but pineapples that are grown at their Big Island and Oahu farms.
 They also make smoothies.
 The pineapple one is the most refreshing smoothie I’ve had in a long time.